xlam/nvim-modular/README.md

-# kickstart-modular.nvim
+# Modified kickstart-modular.nvim

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+This is a shallow modified clone of [dam9000/kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim), that I used to create my Neovim config. dam9000/kickstart-modular.nvim is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.

-A starting point for Neovim that is:

-* Small
-* Modular
-* Completely Documented

-**NOT** a Neovim distribution, but instead a starting point for your configuration.
+Please follow the provided links for detailed information about the kickstart.nvim project.

 ## Installation